Shivlingam

 ancient nuclear power houses :

-On a closer analysis of the term Jyotirling,
+a closer analysis of the term Jyotirling, we find that the Sanskrit

-we find that the Sanskrit term ‘Jyoti’ means light and ‘ling’
+term ‘Jyoti’ means light and ‘ling’ means

-means symbol.
+symbol.
 Therefore the term Jyotirling can also be translated as

 ‘Symbol of light’.

-Each of the twelve Jyotirling is situated
+of the twelve Jyotirling is situated near a water body.
+It again

-near a water body.
-It again symbolizes condensation process.
+symbolizes condensation process.

-In a study carried out, ground water
+a study carried out, ground water in Varanasi was found to have

-in Varanasi was found to have a much higher radioactive Uranium content
+a much higher radioactive Uranium content than permissible limit.

-in Varanasi?
-We know that the Kashi Vishvanath Jyotirling is situated
+We know that the Kashi Vishvanath Jyotirling is situated in Varanasi.

-dating back 5000-7000 years, we may have the twelve sites checked.
+back 5000-7000 years, we may have the twelve sites checked.

 Milk